kescobo/blog.bonham.ch/posts/sunyata-politics.md

-(eg honor cultures may increase male aggression in response to perceived slights), but isolating the precise proportion of nature vs nurture is, as it always tends to be, a mugs game.
+(eg honor cultures may increase male aggression in response to perceived slights), but isolating the precise proportion of nature vs nurture is, as it always tends to be, a mug's game.

 In any case, culture can have a massive influence on the actual expression of even biologically-driven traits.